Covid 19 coronavirus: New cluster identified in Matamata, hospitality workers test positive

 "What an insidious, awful virus this is," the post said.

-"We have had a confirmed case of Covid-19 amongst our staff.
+"We have had a confirmed case of Covid-19 among our staff.
 We have been in daily contact with the district health board and have been reassured that everyone is doing what they should be now.
-Self isolating and watching for symptoms."
+Self isolating and watching for symptoms," it said.

 "Our hearts go out to the other Matamata businesses who are in the same boat.
 You can't help but feel guilty even though we were operating according to all guidelines.